 Book Your Stay

 Any mom or dad will tell you that a meal out with the kids is not always the most reliable recipe for enjoyment.
 Either it’s too quiet and too fancy for the kids, or too… plastic-coated and chicken-finger-forward for the grown-ups.
 But Santa Barbara does family-friendly dining right.
 Shoreline Beach Café is located to the west of the harbor, the restaurant is right on the beach, so the kids don’t even have to sit still.
 Instead, they can run around, build sandcastles, or bury their siblings in the sand.
 Santa Barbara FisHouse is another family favorite.
 Close to the beach, this open-space restaurant has a menu and ambiance that appeals to all ages.
-Or wander just a few steps up State Street to Enterprise Fish Co. for some tasty local treats, seafarer-friendly environment, and options for all.

 Perhaps the favorite family activity when visiting Santa Barbara is a fresh-air one.
 It’s easy to wander out your front door and find plenty to do.
 Take a family sea kayak adventure through Santa Barbara Harbor.
 Or schedule a full-day excursion to Channel Islands National Park—a family fave that is sure to go down in the record books.
 Rent everyone cruiser bikes and explore Santa Barbara beach style along Cabrillo Boulevard.